barelyknown/time_clock/README.md

     Time.now.business_hours_until(Time.now + 1.day)
     => 12

+Also, `Date` and `Time` instances will have a method that calculates how many work dates there are between two times or dates.

+    Date.today.business_days_until(Date.today)
+    => 1

 You can also make custom calendars for each calculation (see Calendars section for details).

 **Things you may like about this library:**